-Task automation: types of tasks that can be automated and how to automate them
+Task automation: Types of tasks that can be automated and how to automate them

 Blog post image

 There are little things we do at work every day, over and over.
 While it may only take a couple of seconds each time, if you repeat it dozens of times, the task wastes time — and time is money.
+I've watched small teams waste hours each week on repetitive admin tasks that could easily be automated.

 This is why it’s crucial to streamline repetitive tasks by automating them.

 Automation apps give team members a simple way to increase the functionality of their workflow.
 By removing time-wasting recurring tasks, you can increase employee productivity, as they can spend their time on tasks that progress toward team goals.
+In my years managing agency teams, I've found that automation is often the difference between a profitable project and one that barely breaks even.

 Let’s talk about task automation software tools, the types of tasks that you can automate, and our favorite automation apps.
 This article will help you understand how to use automation tools to handle mundane tasks.
 You'll free up your team so they spend less time on busy work and can focus on the work that matters the most!